bluesillybeard/Pinc2/readme.md

     - for fun
     - To make a low-level windowing / graphics library that can be built and used, with only the requirement being a C compiler and some time.
     - Additionally, a library with an insanely wide net of supported backends is very useful.
 Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final),
-- Why support OpenGL 2.1.
-It's so old! (and deprecated)
+- Why support fixed-function rendering It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
-    - If a platform is capable of running OpenGL 2.1, someone has probably made an opengl driver for it
-        - Even the Nintendo 64 has an OpenGL 1 implementation - it doesn't have reprogrammable shading though, so no opengl 2.
+    - Remember the wide support goal: we want this project to work on pretty much any platform that can render textured polygons

 ## Planned supported platforms
 - Windows NT